zoopyserg/automatic-rails-setup/README.md

 r
 ````
 Yes, just `r`. `rspec .` is too long.

-To some it sounds funny, but to a person who typed `rspec .` thousands of times this is a relief.
+To some, it sounds funny, but to a person who typed `rspec .` thousands of times this is a relief.

 Here are some other aliases:
 ````